 When you look at a toilet, it may seem like a straightforward, ordinary house fixture.
 However, in reality, toilets are complex systems made up of various components.
 As a DIYer, a time may come when you have to dismantle your toilet, at which point you’ll discover all of the different parts.
 Of these components, one of the most crucial is the wax ring, which we’ll discuss in this article today.

 What exactly is a toilet wax ring?
 Where is it located, and what purpose does it serve?
-What happens when it doesn’t work like it should?
+What happens when it doesn’t work as it should?
 We’ll address all of these questions about the wax ring in this article, so keep reading to learn more!

 - About a Toilet Wax Ring